 Last week, about 22 voters voiced their opinions that the local tax option funds should not be used to offset taxes.

 The Wilmington Selectboard has now been faced with the challenge of creating two articles for Town Meeting that have precise language and depict what the voters want to use the capital reserve fund for.
-Town Attorney Bob Fisher has offered his guidance in choosing the language and determining what the board should propose
+Town Attorney Bob Fisher has offered his guidance in choosing the language and determining what the board should propose as uses for this fund.

 The board also decided that it would be a good idea to show voters examples of community development and economic development before Town Meeting.